L : Sound and Vibration Terms, Definitions, Units, Measurements ...

 loge(x) should be written ln (x).

-Logging, the process of recording noise data results at regular intervals of time so that a 'picture' of the variations can be studied at the end of a long measurement.
-Usually results are logged at 1 second or 1 minute intervals but it can be as much as 1 hour in some cases.
+Logging is the process of recording the noise data at regular intervals, so a 'picture' of the fluctuations may be studied at the end of a long measurement.
+Traditionally results are logged at 1 second or 1 minute intervals but it can be as much as 1 hour in some cases.

-● Note : modern precision instruments will be sampling at 16 times a second when calculating the logged results to ensure all the sound levels are included.
+● Note : modern precision instruments sample at 16 times a second to ensure all the sound levels are included.

-For measurements : see the B&K 2250 sound analyser
+For modern loudness measurements, see the B&K 2250 sound analyser

 See also the comments in the frequency weighted sound levels section